Search

 USDA Hardiness Zone 3-8

-Wood ferns prefer moist to average, rich, well-drained soils in bright shade or part sun.
+Wood ferns prefer average to moist, rich, well-drained soils in shade or part sun.
 They tolerate drought very well once established.
-Needs protection from wind to keep foliage looking nice.
+Needs protection from wind to keep the foliage looking nice.
 Best planted in masses in the shaded or woodland garden, as an accent or mixed with bulbs and other native perennials.
+To propogate, spore may be collected in late summer.
+Small crowns found near the main rosette can be carefully separated and trasplanted.

 Part Sun